Our Services

 Who are we?

-Albany Community Hospice is an 8-bed private hospital located in Albany, on the south coast of Western Australia.
-We provide specialised inpatient palliative care, with our facility playing an integral part of the provision of palliative care in the Great Southern Region.
+Albany Community Hospice is an eight-bed private hospital located in Albany, on the south coast of Western Australia.
+We provide specialised in-patient palliative care and our facility plays an integral part of the provision of palliative care in the Great Southern Region.

 A smiling female nurse holding a clipboard in a hospital room with an elderly patient lying in bed and another elderly woman sitting in a chair in the background.